shovonis/httpServer/README.md

 httpServer
 ==========

-Simple multithreaded http web server
+Simple multithreaded http web server.Developed as a part of therep training program.